wheaney/social-freedom/README.md

 # social-freedom
-Open-source social networking framework where each user owns their infrastructure, thus all of their data and costs of ownership.
-A thin "federal" account orchestrates this by providing identity sign-in/up functionality, and identity to infrastructure account mappings, as well as a search index so users can find other accounts based on metadata that account has chosen to make searchable (if any).
+Open-source social networking framework where each user account owns their infrastructure, thus all of their data and costs of ownership.
+A thin "federal" account orchestrates this by providing identity sign-in/up functionality, and identity to infrastructure account mappings, as well as a search index so users can find other accounts based on metadata that account has chosen to make searchable.

+Participation in the profile/account search index would be optional, making it so that accounts can essentially remain anonymous to the federal layer and central ownership is extremely minimal.
+Accounts not in the index would be able to exchange follows in-person via a scannable code.

 # Insfrastructure Details
 Here is what the Federal and User-owned infrastructure accounts would maintain.
 Current assumption is AWS is used for infrastructure of all accounts.